Learning to Learn the Macroscopic Fundamental Diagram using Physics-Informed and meta Machine Learning techniques: Results and discussion

-The MTPINN also reaches a satisfactory performance when the data it is trained against has enough entries both in the not congested and in the congested sides of the parabola.
+The MTPINN also reaches a satisfactory performance when the data it is trained against has enough entries both in the not congested and in the congested sides of the parabola, as in the subset in Fig.~\ref{fig:MTPINNperformance}.
 Still, the prediction of the MFD is less solid when data in the congested regime is scarce.
-This is what emerges from Fig.~\ref{fig:MTPINNperformance}, which shows again a subset of the predictions, this time for Santander, Speyer, Strasbourg and Stuttgart.
+This is what emerges from Fig.~\ref{fig:MTPINNspeyerstdrs}, which shows again a subset of the predictions.
 As mentioned in Section~\ref{sec:methodology}, one of the penalties embedded in the loss function guides the model towards a parabola for the congested regime (orange in Fig.~\ref{fig:MTPINNperformance}) between 1 and 4 times the width of the first blue parabola (uncongested regime).
-Still, this condition is not satisfied for Speyer and Santanders.
-This is due to the fact that, for Speyer, it is not clear that a relevant portion of the measurements belongs to the congested branch, while for Santanders, while the beginning of the congested regime is observed it does not include the expected decreasing flow, which the observations for Strasbourg and Stuttgart capture part of.
+Still, this condition is not satisfied for example for Speyer and Santanders (Fig.~\ref{fig:MTPINNspeyerstdrs}).
+This is due to the fact that, for Speyer, it is not clear that a relevant portion of the measurements belongs to the congested branch while, for Santanders, while the beginning of the congested regime is observed, it does not include the expected decreasing flow, which the observations for Strasbourg and Stuttgart capture part of.

-This extends to the other cities; when the observations include part of the characteristic behavior for the congested branch, the physics-informed loss term successfully helps guide the model to predict a downward trend, but when none or very little of the congested branch is observed the model puts very little importance to this compared to the overall trend of increasing flow.
-Besides, for all the considered cities, the green line of the model flow prediction has a shape similar to the blue parabola but diverges a bit to provide a closer fit to the pattern of the distribution of observations for the city.
+This extends to the other cities; when the observations include part of the characteristic behavior for the congested branch, the physics-informed loss term successfully helps guide the model to predict a downward trend, but when none or very little of the congested branch is observed the model assigns very little importance to this compared to the overall trend of increasing flow.
+Besides, for all the considered cities, the green line of the model average flow prediction has a shape similar to the blue parabola but diverges a bit to provide a closer fit to the pattern of the distribution of observations for the city.
 This changes roughly at the point of the critical occupancy, where the orange parabola provides the MSE loss term for the physics-informed loss function.